-The data review was conducted over geothermal exploration licence EPG 32 located in northwest Queensland, partially covering and to the southeast of the township of Normanton (Figure 1).
+The data review was conducted over geothermal exploration licence EPG 34 located in northwest Queensland, to the east of the township of Normanton (Figure 1).

 The aim of the review is to:

 - Assess the potential for power to be generated from the heat energy in the buried granitic rocks (geothermal energy) which are believed to underlie the EPGs from the available public geological and geophysical data; - 2.
 Recommend what type of further geophysical remote sensing work (gravity, magnetic, other) could be conducted; - 3.
 Recommend areas within the EPG where further geophysical work could be conducted.